jonhealy1/Solid_Voting/README.md

   1. I wanted to give Users the option to vote on issues as well as candidates.
   2. Adding an issue or candidate was supposed to cost Ether above the transaction fees.
   3. I wanted to have Voters answer general knowledge questions about either the candidates or the issues in order to be delegated votes.

+__Known Issues:__ When adding a candidate, the page may not refresh and a new page would need to opened with the same address to see the changes.

+__Libraries:__ SafeMath and Pausable are implemented courtesy of OpenZeppelin.

+__Circuit-Breaker:__ Using Pausable the Owner of a contract can pause both the voting functions and the add Candidate functions.

 __Testing:__ Explanations for the testing logic is provided with the code in the file /test/election.js